 If you’re a teacher relocating somewhere new, we're sure you’ve had the frustrating experience of trying to figure out certification standards for wherever you’re going.

 To help you out, we put together a checklist for certification specifically for the State of New York.
-You can find a more complete certification overview here, but this should help you set up a plan to tackle this challenge if you're an early career teacher looking to move there.
+You can find a more complete certification overview from New York State, but this should help you set up a plan to tackle this challenge if you're an early career teacher looking to move there.

 Steps to Getting Certified in NY

 Create a TEACH account.
 Most schools will review your account prior to making an offer.
 If you aren’t certified, they will verify how close you are to issuance.
 You will also use TEACH to apply for certification and track your progress.